fightforthefuture/battleforthenet-widget/README.md

 WARNING: Under construction!
 ----------------------------
-The widget is still under active development, but we're providing early access to the code so you can start integrating it into your site and testing.
+The banner is ready but the modal is still under active development.
+We're providing early access to the code so you can start integrating it into your site and testing.
 The underlying architecture is mostly complete, so the code you actually embed on your page shouldn't change much.
 We're just working on the user experience now.

 To stay up-to-date on developments, please subscribe to our [**developer mailing list**][1].
 If you have any problems or questions regarding